About VotingRights.ie

 Emma DeSouza, the well-known citizen activist, acts as our Vice Chair in Northern Ireland.
 Emma is the coordinator of Women in Leadership at the National Women’s Council of Ireland.
 She is also a writer and political commentator for @IrishTimesOped.
 She and her husband Jake now live in Fermangh about 5 miles from the Border

-Hilary Biere, originally from Roscommon is the Chair of the NYC Saint Patrick’s Day Parade Foundation and represents Voting Rights.ie in New York City.
-Hilary has been the Executive Secretary of the NYC Saint Patrick’s Parade since 2002
+Hilary Bierne, originally from Roscommon is the Chair of the NYC Saint Patrick’s Day Parade Foundation and represents Voting Rights.ie in New York City.
+Hilary has been the Executive Secretary of the NYC Saint Patrick’s Parade since 2002.

 Noreen Bowden is Director of Policy and a co-founder of Voting Rights.ie.
-She is an expert in the field of emigration studies and the global Irish diaspora.
-Noreen served for many years as the Director of the Dublin based Emigrant Advice Network.
+An expert in the field of emigration studies and the global Irish diaspora, Noreen served for many years as the Director of the Dublin based Emigrant Advice Network, and wrote extensively about emigration and diaspora at her website, GlobalIrish.ie.

 Tara Grace Connelly is our outreach officer in Northern Ireland.
 A native of West Belfast and a graduate of Queens University Tara is the former chairwoman of the Northern Ireland Youth Forum and the Belfast Youth Forum.
 She is also a graduate of the Washington Ireland Program Class of 2017.
 In 2020 she was appointed to represent Ireland as a Youth Delegate to the United Nations